merdok/homebridge-xiaomi-fan/README.md

 The directory where the fan device info will be stored. **Default: "~/.homebridge/.xiaomiFan"**
 - `pollingInterval` [optional]
 The fan state background polling interval in seconds. **Default: 5**
+- `deepDebugLog` [optional]
+Enables additional more detailed debug log.
+Useful when trying to figure out issues with the plugin. **Default: false**
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
 This allows to turn on/off the fan buzzer.
 On Smartmi fans the rotation direction switch can be used to select between loud or quiet buzzer level. **Default: true**
 - `ledControl` [optional]